samieze/INEv/DCEP Ambrosia/README.md

 `cd ../DCEP Ambrosia` and type `scripts/buildotnet_core.sh`.

 After the project has been built successfully, a `/publish` folder is created in the directory that contains two folders, `/bin` and `/inputdata`.
-Inside the /bin folder are all files needed to run the engine, and inside the /inputdata folder are all input files.
-Thus, the engine can be started with the following command using the publish folder:
+Inside the `/bin` folder are all files needed to run the engine, and inside `/inputdata` are all input files.
+Now, the engine can be started using the following command:

 `../publish/bin/DCEP.Simulation ../publish/bin/inputdata/queries_google_cluster/DoubleUpdate/Filter_doubleUpdate.txt -t Minute -w 30 -d 10 > output.txt`